hyperskill/android-projects-template/README.md

   - Git -> Manage Remotes -> add -> Url: <make-a-new-github-repository-and-link-it-here.git>

 - Rename folders and related variables
+  - Before renaming folders it is better to let gradle sync and let indexing finish so that renaming happens properly
   - Change Course tab to Project tab -> right click 'Project Name' folder  -> refactor -> rename
   - Also with right click methods rename test/java/org/hyperskill/projectname and main/.../projectname obs: all lowercase and without separators
   - On AndroidManifest.xml change _package_, make sure _activity name_ has already changed
   - On course-info.yaml change _title_ and make sure _content_ has already changed
   - On module build.gradle, which is the one under stage1 folder, change _applicationId_
   - On string.xml change _app_name_

 - Commit initial commit for project